foundersandcoders/postgres-workshop/README.md

 Doing these is not required!
 Only look at these if you have time at the end.

+* I forgot to make a primary key for books_authors table.
+Alter the table to create a new column to contain a primary key made up of 'book_id' and 'author_id'.

 * What's the average number of authors per book?

 * Show every author who has only written for one publisher.